 The nightclubs and restaurants of Parque Lleras surely make up one of the liveliest weekend scenes in Latin America.
 Colombians generally consider the girls of Medellín to be the most beautiful in the nation (rivaled only by those of Cali to the south).
 These chicas go partying in little twittering flocks, trailed by wolf packs of lean-and-hungry paisa boys.
 (People in Antioquia, this part of Colombia, call themselves paisas.)
 Euro-kids stump past under worn backpacks, headed for youth hostels.
 Gringos arrive from Cincinnati and San Diego and all points north, flashing dollars and hoping to dance till dawn at expensive discos … and maybe get lucky.

-There’s a kid, a boy, in the cable car.
+, a boy, in the cable car.
 He acts shy, barnacled to his mother, pressing himself into a corner.
 Behind his head, the afternoon sun lights Medellín, now far below.

 We make conversation.

 The boy says he’s eight years old.
 His mother smiles proudly.
 She’s a single mom, plus-sized like too many of the poor everywhere on earth, their poverty sometimes revealed not so much by a lack of food, but by the sugars and starches they consume.
 Madre carries a pack of colored pens, tools for an aspiring young Botero.